Collingwood College, Surrey: Stabbing and slashing incidents

-The school appeared in the national press following a November 2005 incident in which a student was repeatedly stabbed with a pair of scissors, including one wound above the eye.
-A month prior, 12-year-old schoolgirl Shanni Naylor was scarred when another girl slashed her face with a pencil sharpener blade.
+The school further appeared in the national press following a November 2005 incident in which a student was repeatedly stabbed with a pair of scissors, resulting in one wound above the eye.

 The school was also featured on a special programme called "School of Hard Knocks" on ITV that was aired on 6 November 2006.
 It examined the assault in some detail.
-It featured an interview with Natashia and her parents, as well as stories from other victims of bullying.
-The programme publicly criticised the Principal for denying that there was a bullying problem at Collingwood.
-However, an OFSTED report in 2007 showed that there were no serious problems with bullying at Collingwood College.
+The programme criticised the principal for denying that there was a bullying problem at Collingwood.
+However, an OFSTED report in 2007 reported that there were no serious problems with bullying at Collingwood College.